sixeyed/docker4.net/lessons/section-02/02-06-platform-integration.md

 docker exec signup-web powershell cat /logs/signup.log
 ```

-> We need to relay those logs out to Docker.
+> We need to relay those logs out to Docker

 ## Tailing the log file

-We saw this in section 1 with IIS, but it's much simpler with the .NET app - we don't need to configure IIS, we just need the log file relay.
+We saw this in Section 1 with IIS, but it's much simpler with the .NET app - we don't need to configure IIS, we just need the log file relay.

-The [v5 Dockerfile]() sets that up, using the [start.ps1]() script to read the log file out to the console.
+The [v5 Dockerfile](../../docker/02-06-platform-integration/signup-web/v5/Dockerfile) sets that up, using the [start.ps1](../../docker/02-06-platform-integration/signup-web/v5/start.ps1) script to read the log file out to the console.

 _Build the new web image:_